Updated June 2, 2023

-Step 2: Now you will see Protect Sheet window which asks you put the password.
+Step 2: Now, you will see the Protect Sheet window, which asks you to enter the password.

 Step 3: Enter your password carefully here.
-Because you need the same password to unprotect the sheet later if you want to make some changes.
-A password is case sensitive so remember the exact characters as well.
+Because you need the same password to unprotect the sheet later if you want to make some changes, a password is case-sensitive, so remember the exact characters.
 Here we have set the password as 12345.

-Step 4: At the same time we can allow a user to make some kind of changes like Insert Hyperlink, Insert row or column etc… If you are allowing them to make changes then you need to select those option under “Allow all users of this worksheet to”.Click on OK.
+Step 4: At the same time, we can allow a user to make some kind of changes like Insert Hyperlink, Insert row or column, etc… If you allow them to make changes, you need to select those options under “Allow all users of this worksheet to.”Click on OK.

-Step 5: It will ask you to re-enter the password one more time.
+Step 5: It will ask you to re-enter the password again.
 Re-enter and click on OK to complete the process.

 Ok, now we have protected this sheet.
 Users cannot make any changes.

-In this sheet, users cannot do anything else apart from seeing the data.
-The only thing they can do is they can insert a new sheet and only work on that newly inserted sheet only
+Users cannot do anything else besides seeing the data in this sheet.
+The only thing they can do is insert a new sheet and only work on that newly inserted sheet.

-#2 – How to Unprotect Sheet in Excel?
+#2 – How to Unprotect Sheets in Excel?

-Now we have protected our sheet which restricts the users from modifying the document.
-If you want to make changes you need to unprotect the sheet first and make changes in excel.
-Follow below steps to unprotect excel sheet.
+Now we have protected our sheet, which restricts the users from modifying the document.
+If you want to make changes, you must unprotect the sheet and make changes in Excel.
+Follow the below steps to unprotect the Excel sheet.

-Step 1: Go to Review tab & click on Unprotect Sheet.
+Step 1: Go to the Review tab & click on Unprotect Sheet.

-Step 2: As soon as you click on Unprotect Sheet it will ask you to enter the same password which you have typed while protecting the sheet.
+Step 2: When you click on Unprotect, it will ask you to enter the same password you typed while protecting the sheet.

-Step 4: If the password is correct you can make changes or else it will say Password is Incorrect.
+Step 4: If the password is correct, you can make changes, or it will say Password is Incorrect.

 #1 – Protect Multiple sheets Using Excel VBA Code

-What if you have many sheets, can you keep protecting the sheets one by one?
+What if you have many sheets?
+Can you keep protecting the sheets one by one?
 It is a herculean task to do.
-But using VBA code we can protect all the sheets in few seconds, all you need to do is copy below code and paste in VBA editor.
+But using VBA code, we can protect all the sheets in a few seconds; all you need to do is copy the below code and paste it into the VBA editor.

 Dim Ws As Worksheet